OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 These are discussed further in the [Testing for XML Injection](../07-Input_Validation_Testing/07-Testing_for_XML_Injection.md) guide.

+#### Other File Formats

+Many other file formats also have specific security concerns that need to be taken into account, such as:

+- CSV files may allow [CSV injection attacks](https://owasp.org/www-community/attacks/CSV_Injection).
+- Office files may contain malicious macros or PowerShell code.
+- PDFs may contain malicious JavaScript.

+The permitted file formats should be carefully reviewed for potentially dangerous functionality, and where possible attempts should be made to exploit this during testing.

 ### Source Code Review

 When there is file upload feature supported, the following API/methods are common to be found in the source code.